monkvision/monkjs/packages/common-ui-web/README.md

 ---

-## Login
+## CreateInspection
 ### Description
-This component is a ready-to-use Login page that is used throughout the different Monk webapps to handle authentication.
+This component is a ready-to-use CreateInspection page that is used throughout the different Monk webapps to handle authentication.

 ### Example